-The mission of the Doctor of Plant Health Program at the University of Nebraska-Lincoln is to produce plant practitioners with broad expertise and experience across the various disciplines that impact plant health and plant management.
-These plant practitioners (plant doctors) will apply this expertise to diagnose and solve plant health problems and to develop integrated plant and pest management systems that maximize economic, environmental, and social sustainability.
+The mission of the DPH program at UNL is to produce plant practitioners with broad expertise and experience across the various disciplines that impact plant health and plant management.
+These plant practitioners (plant doctors) will apply this expertise to diagnose and solve plant health problems and develop and implement integrated plant and pest management systems that maximize economic, environmental, and social sustainability.

-The specific objectives of this program is to produce professionals who:
+The specific objectives of this program are to produce professionals who:

 - 1. Solve and respond to diagnostic problems by: - a. diagnosing plant health issues resulting from biotic and abiotic stressors, including both chemical and environmental causes, - b. assessing the impact of plant stressors and addressing mitigation through science-based management recommendations, - c. evaluating the significance of emerging biotic threats and their associated risks, - d. recognizing current and proposed taxonomy of plants and pest species. - 2.
 Manage plant systems by: - a. integrating cross-disciplinary perspectives necessary for decision making, - b. developing, implementing, and managing integrated plant systems, - c. planning and implementing the application of current and new technology, - d. recognizing and evaluating the fundamental economic, environmental, human, and social factors associated with management recommendations. - 3.
-Possess the capabilities to: - a. access and determine the appropriateness of informational sources, - b. assess the limitations and applications of research findings, - c. identify policy and regulatory issues that impact plant production, - d. recognize personal leadership qualities and develop individual and group leadership potential, - e. demonstrate ability to work in teams, - f. communicate effectively through oral and written means across diverse audiences ranging from the general public and farmers through scientific experts.
+Possess the capabilities to: - a. access and determine the appropriateness of informational sources, - b. assess the applications and limitations of research findings, - c. identify policy and regulatory issues that impact plant production, - d. recognize personal leadership qualities and develop individual and group leadership potential, - e. demonstrate ability to work in teams, - f. communicate effectively through oral and written means across diverse audiences ranging from the general public and farmers through scientific experts.